How to Check If a Cash App Payment Is Legit

 The Overpayment Scam

-A buyer or sender appears to pay you more than the agreed amount, then contacts you asking for the difference back.
-They may show you a screenshot or reference the payment.
-In some cases, a payment does briefly appear in your account.
-But it was funded with a stolen credit card or compromised bank account.
-When that's discovered, the payment is reversed, and you're left having already sent money back.
+A buyer appears to pay you more than the agreed amount, then contacts you asking for the difference back.
+Even if a payment briefly appears in your account, it may later be reversed if it was funded with a stolen card.
+Never send money to “return an overpayment.”

 The Fake Cash App Support Scam